Esperaa/fallingdetect/README.md

 - It should have high precision
 - It cannot affect users' privacy
 - It should be safe
-- It should be easy for use
+- It should be easy to use

 ---
 ###### the second investigation
 These are data collected from investigation papers.
 Users filled the questionaire2.
 According to the data I made a conclusion for ⬇